Southgate tight-lipped on future after France loss

 This content is not available in your location.

-England manager Gareth Southgate said he needs time to "reflect" when asked about his future following his side's exit from the World Cup after a 2-1 defeat to France.
+England manager Gareth Southgate said he needs time to "reflect" when asked about his future following his side's exit from the World Cup with a 2-1 defeat by France.

 MATCH REPORT: Kane misses penalty as England exit World Cup